 4. Stock our Christmas bookcase with Christmas stories old and new.

 5. Watch Christmas films.

-7. Buy new Christmas pyjamas which has become one of our own family traditions.
+7. Buy new Christmas pyjamas, something that has become one of our family traditions.

 8. Visit Father Christmas.

-10. Spend an evening wrapping Christmas presents with a little tipple and some Christmas music.
+10. Spend an evening perfectly wrapping Christmas presents with a little tipple and some Christmas music.

 13. Go to Hogmanay in Edinburgh.
 Something that I have wanted to do for years and have already started looking into as you have to be so organised and all the best places to stay get snapped up quickly.
 I’d love to make a real weekend of it and have found a few family friendly IHG hotels in Edinburgh that look perfect for us.

-So that’s our festive bucket list for Christmas and New Year.
-I’d love to know whats on yours!
+That’s our festive bucket list for Christmas and New Year.
+What’s on yours?!